The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 IsOsComponent dword (0/1) Windows-shipped binary Filter to 0 to cut noise.

-ProgramId string 44-char identity hash of parent app Empty/zero = "unassociated" file.
+ProgramId string 44-char identity hash of parent app Empty/zero = unassociated.

 Usn qword USN journal sequence number at inventory

-AppxPackageFullName string UWP package full name Populated for store apps.
+AppxPackageFullName string UWP package full name Store apps.

 AppxPackageRelativeId string UWP package-relative ID